f0nzie/matplotlib-with-rmarkdown/02-python-env.md

 <img src="02-python-env_files/figure-html/unnamed-chunk-8-1.png" width="90%" style="display: block; margin: auto;" /></div><br></div>

-The code, you would have to type, would look like this:
+The code, you would have to type in the `Rmarkdown` code block, would look like this:

 ```` {.markdown}
  ```{python}